PADI Scuba Diver

 - Obtain air fills, rent or purchase scuba equipment and participate in dive activities as long as properly supervised.

-- Continue dive training by completing the PADI Open Water Diver certification and taking certain specialty diver courses.
+- Continue dive training by completing the PADI Open Water Diver certification and taking certain speciality diver courses.

 - You must be 10 years old or older